kateuj/kate-brush-portfolio/README.md

   * I based this form on the code we learnt in the 'Love Running' exercise I completed.
 Upon testing my styling, I found the margins to be too wide on smaller screens, which I sorted with a media query to reduce them in size.
   * I tested the submit button to find that it does take the user to a thank-you and successfully re-direct back to site after 5 seconds.

+### Testing the Thank you page
+  * Successfully re-directs back to site after 5 seconds when tested.
+  * Tested responsiveness of text and GIF, all of which work effectively.

 ## Validator Testing

 I ran my site pages through the W3C validator and I received a few errors.